 Gigbucks charges a 20% fee for all transactions.

 The registration process on Gigbucks is simplified.
-All you need to become a member is provide your desired username and a working email address.
+All you need to become a member is to provide your desired username and a working email address.
 Freelancers can specify and highlight their skills and expertise, but this is not obligatory.
 Gigbucks considers itself a micro-tasks website and expects freelancers and employers to liaise and work everything out among themselves.

 SEOClerks focuses solely on SEO-related gigs.
 It has jobs in categories such as link-building, SEO traffic, on-site services, SEO writing, and much more.
 Freelancers who specialize in SEO have an easy time getting jobs here.